hexadecimalH/cicada-docs/_docs/diving-in/views.md

 ---
 title: Views
-category: Diving into
+category: Diving Into
 order: 4
 ---

 Cicada does not have a view layer like in full MVC framework, but instead it implements almost every PHP view parsers.
-In this documentation we will cover implementing two most widly used by PHP developers those are Twig and Blade.
-Implementing any of these give us a feeling of a nativ MVC application by means that we can render views pass variables and render HTML before reaching client side.
+In this documentation, we will cover implementing the two most widely used by PHP developers.
+Those are Twig and Blade.
+Implementing any of these two, gives us a feeling of a native MVC application by means that we can render views pass variables and render HTML before reaching the client side.

-### Cicada/Twig-view Component
+### Cicada/Twig-View Component

-Twig is fast, secure and flexible template engine.
+Twig is a fast, secure and flexible template engine.
 Twig uses its one file extension `.twig` and reduces usage of PHP code as much as possible.
-In this documentation will cover adding Twig to Cicada Application, for further instructions you can refer to a Twig documentation available [here](https://twig.sensiolabs.org/).
+In this documentation, we will cover adding Twig to Cicada Application.
+For further instructions, you can refer to a Twig documentation available [here](https://twig.sensiolabs.org/).

-First step of adding twig component to your app is requiring it with composer
+The first step of adding twig component to your app requires a composer.
 ```
 composer require twig/twig:~2.0
 ```
-Next step is implementing twig environment into Cicada app, best way would be setting up Twig in Application class so we can keep consistency of application.
-Before that let's take a look at our `Application.php` file
+The next step is implementing twig environment into Cicada app.
+The best way to do it is by setting up Twig in Application class so that the consistency of the application is kept.
+Before this, let's take a look at our `Application.php` file.
 ```php
 <?php